-Although not a substitute for obtaining and paying for the advice and skills of a qualified expert in the appropriate field(s), this article will summarize the seller disclosure law requirements for residential real property in the state of Washington and provide you with resources for additional information.
+Although not a substitute for obtaining and paying for the advice and skills of a qualified expert home inspector, you'll want to understand the seller disclosure law requirements for residential real property in the state of Washington and take a close look at the materials you receive.
+This article will help you do that.

-Even if the type of property being sold is covered by the law, sellers in certain situations need not make disclosures, including if they are making the transfer:
+Even if the type of property being sold is covered by the law, Washington home sellers in certain situations need not make disclosures, including if they are making the transfer:

 Finally, you have no legal duty to investigate or provide a potential buyer with information regarding the presence or lack of registered sex offenders near your property.
-(See, Revised Washington Code Sect.
-64.06.021.)
+(See, RCW § 64.06.021.)
 Buyers may look up this information on their own, however.
-A federal law known as “Megan’s Law” compels the states to make information on the location of registered sex offenders available to the public.
+A federal law known as "Megan's Law" compels the states to make information on the location of registered sex offenders available to the public.
 If you want to see what buyers may be looking up in your area, go to the Washington Association of Sheriffs and Police Chiefs website.

 Your seller disclosure statement must be made in writing on a standard form.
 If you are using a real estate agent, he or she will likely be able to provide you with a copy of the form.
-To see the language of what will be on the form for improved property, go to Section 64.06.020 of the Revised Washington Code.
-If you will be selling unimprovedresidential real property, you can view the language at Revised Washington Code Sect.
-64.06.015.
+To see the language of what will be on the form for improved property, go to RCW § 64.06.020.
+If you will be selling unimproved residential real property, you can view the language at RCW § 64.06.015.

 The form will outline the minimum information required of you and also make it easier to ensure you do not forget important disclosure areas.